arangodb/docs-hugo/README.md

 ```

 Most Enterprise Edition features are also available in ArangoGraph, but some
-features are not or in a different form (e.g. audit log, Hot Backup).
+features are not or in a different form (e.g. Hot Backup).
 If a feature
 is not available in ArangoGraph, use the following include instead:

 ```markdown